LandSandBoat/lsb-wiki/Staff-Conduct.md

 - On Discord: Zircon#4291

 # 0. Purpose
-You are an official member of Project Topaz because of your desire to directly influence the project's direction, organize efforts, serve as a representative, and mentor contributors who are working in collaboration with us to meet our common goal.
+You are an official member of Topaz Next because of your desire to directly influence the project's direction, organize efforts, serve as a representative, and mentor contributors who are working in collaboration with us to meet our common goal.
 If you had only wanted to occasionally contribute code, you would have done that through Pull Requests, and not sought the extra recognition of being an official member.

 As an official member for the project, you possess the benefit of sharing authority over it.
 Your ideas, words and actions are automatically given more credence than those of others.
 You always have the ear of the rest of the team, and have a say in whether a given direction should be pursued.